Yandex Cloud

 To enable this management method, select User management via SQL and Managing databases via SQL when creating or reconfiguring your cluster.

-In a cluster with enabled DB management via SQL:
+In a cluster with enabled database management via SQL:

-• Database and user management via the native Yandex Cloud interfaces, such as the CLI, API, and management console, is unavailable.
+• You cannot manage databases and users via the native Yandex Cloud interfaces, such as the CLI, API, and management console.

 • You cannot enable user or database management via the native Yandex Cloud interfaces.

-• The existing users, user settings, ad databases created with the native Yandex Cloud interfaces will remain unchanged.
+• The existing users, user settings, and databases created with the native Yandex Cloud interfaces will remain unchanged.

-• Management is performed by the admin account.
+• Use the admin account for management.
 You set the admin password when selecting the User management via SQL and Managing databases via SQL options.

 Getting a list of cluster databasesGetting a list of cluster databases